Last updated September 10, 2019.

 However, temporary malleability of implicit associations does not guarantee long-term change.
 We sought to see if effective interventions from the research contest were effective in the long-term (Lai et al., 2016).
 We tested the nine successful interventions from the research contest again, and found that none continued to have an effect after a day.
 In ongoing research, we are examining whether new approaches (e.g., more intensive interventions, targeting different mechanisms) will reduce implicit bias in the long-term.

-Behavioral Interventions to Reduce Bias
+Behaviorally-Focused Interventions to Reduce Discrimination

 Reducing implicit bias will not effectively reduce discrimination in isolation.
 Effective approaches will require a focus on changing the behaviors that are most closely linked to discrimination on-the-ground.